-2.00pm – All catch returns must be in
+2.00pm – All anglers must be back at Radford Lock

-Entry to each round of the competition will cost £5.00 per team (payable in advance via our website).
+Entry to the competition will cost £5.00 per angler (payable in advance).

 Each angler may only use one lure at a time (no multi-lure rigs).

-All teams must photograph all fish caught on the fish measure provided (on an unhooking mat) and with their competitor’s card in the picture using a camera or phone that allows photos to be viewed
+All anglers must photograph all fish caught on a competition-standard fish measure (on an unhooking mat) and with their competitor’s card in the picture using a the Score Fishing app.

-All anglers must carry an unhooking mat and net.
+All anglers must carry an unhooking mat and landing net.

-The winners of each round will be decided by which team catches the longest combined length of perch, pike, zander, chub and ruffe.
+The winner will be decided by who catches the longest combined length of perch, pike, zander, chub and ruffe.